Bustos Dam: Rehabilitation

 With its construction, the Bustos Dam's height was increased by 2.5 meters and later renamed Angat Afterbay Regulator Dam, increasing the service area of the Angat-Maasim Rivers Irrigation System (AMRIS), which operates the AARD from 25,000 hectares in 1927 to 31,485 hectares in 20 towns in Bulacan and Pampanga benefitting 20,562 farmers.

 The series of typhoons from 1968 to the early part of 1980 was damaging to the dam whose Bay 1 sector gate finally gave way in September 1990 after typhoon "Iriang" carried away the structure 250 meters downstream from its original post.
 The agency has undertaken temporary rehab works in the dam using their own budget and through funding assistance from the World Bank.

 The present dam was rehabilitated by Kurimoto, LTD., Osaka, Japan, manufacturing date, as of May, 1997.

 It has Washed Out, Intake, Sluice and Roller Gates sets.
 Its clear spans are 4.6% 1.53 meters.
 Its gate (opening) heights are 4.5 and 1.0 meters.
 The weights of the leaves are 5.4 and 1.0 tons.
 The operating speed is 0.3 m./ min.

-In 2001, The Japan International Cooperation Agency (JICA) has approved a P500-million grant-in aid to the government for the repair and improvement of the Angat Afterbay Regulatory Dam (AARD) in Bustos, Bulacan, the National Irrigation Administration (NIA) said here over the weekend.
+In 2001, the Japan International Cooperation Agency (JICA) approved a P500-million grant-in aid to the government for the repair and improvement of the Angat Afterbay Regulatory Dam (AARD) in Bustos, Bulacan.

-By the 3rd Quarter of 2014, The National Irrigation Administration (NIA) is bidding out the P1-billion contract for the rehabilitation of the Bustos rubber dam in Bulacan.
+The National Irrigation Administration (NIA) was to bid out the P1-billion contract for the rehabilitation of the Bustos Dam in the 3rd quarter of 2014.

+On May 1, 2025, one of the dam's gates burst due to high temperatures, prompting flood warnings in downstream areas of Bulacan.